zcattacz/PJON_wiki/Oversampling.md

 **Media:** Radio, Wire |
 **Pins used:** 2

-`Oversampling` strategy comes from the [PJON_ASK](https://github.com/gioblu/PJON_ASK) repository, and it was integrated in the PJON repository from version 3.0 beta, as a physical layer strategy.
-This strategy is inspired by SoftwareBitBang, but bits are over-sampled to have high resilience in high interference media like ASK/FSK cheap radio transceivers in urban environment.
-It is tested effectively with many versions of the ASK/FSK 433Mhz modules present on the market.
-This implementation works with a simple over-sampling approach, for this reason works also on wires and other radio modules.
+Oversampling strategy comes from the [PJON_ASK](https://github.com/gioblu/PJON_ASK) repository, and it was integrated in the PJON repository from version 3.0 beta, as a physical layer strategy.
+Bits are over-sampled to have high resilience in high interference scenarios like ASK/FSK cheap radio transceivers in urban environment.
+It is tested effectively with many versions of the ASK/FSK 315/433Mhz modules available on the market.

 ####Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)